-The Government believes that the tax payers should discharge their income tax liability simultaneously while earning and expects you to “Pay as your earn.”
+The Government believes that the tax payers should discharge their income tax liability simultaneously while earning and expects you to ‘Pay as your earn.’
 This philosophy is implemented through two modes.
 One is collection and deduction of tax at source in most of the cases like salary, interest, rental, brokerage, commission, professional fee etc and for others who are not fully covered under the TDS or TCS, they have to discharge their net tax liability by paying advance tax.
-Some changes have been made in the advance tax provisions as far as applicable to an Individual.
 Let us discuss the applicable provisions in detail.

 In case your tax liability after reducing the amount of TDS exceeds Rs.
 10,000/- in a year, you are liable to pay advance tax.
 Earlier individuals were required to pay advance tax in three instalments on 15th September, 15th December and on 15th March of the financial year in the ratio of 30%, 30% and 40% respectively.
 The government is always hungry for money and does not mind putting the taxpayers to any inconvenience, so they have amended the law so as to require you to pay the advance tax in four installments namely 15th June, 15th September, 15th December and 15th March in the ratio of 15%, 30%, 30% and 25% respectively on these dates.

 For people engaged in any business and who have opted for paying tax on assumed profit @ 8% on their gross turnover upto Rs.
 2 Crore, they can pay whole of their advance tax by 15th March and need not pay three earlier instalments.
 However if they fail to pay it by 15th March and pay it after 15th March but before 31st March they will have to pay interest @ 1% for one month.
 In case you fail to pay advance tax or there is shortfall in advance tax paid by you, you can still pay the advance tax by 31st March of the same financial year and the same is treated as advance tax.